 a.
 Higher storage capacity

-As already discussed, QR Codes have a higher storage capacity compared to traditional barcodes.
+As already discussed, QR Codes have a higher storage capacity than traditional barcodes.
 They can store up to 7089 characters including special characters.
-This paves the way for them to store information such as Contact details, website URL, text, and even Google Maps location.
+This paves the way for them to store more information than barcodes.
+For example, contact details, website URL, text, and even Google Maps location.

 b.
 Damage resistance